microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0-beta/New-MgServicePrincipalPasswordSingleSignOnCredentials.md

 		}
 	)
 }
-New-MgServicePrincipalPasswordSingleSignOnCredentials -ServicePrincipalId $servicePrincipalId -BodyParameter $params
+New-MgBetaServicePrincipalPasswordSingleSignOnCredentials -ServicePrincipalId $servicePrincipalId -BodyParameter $params
 ```

-This example shows how to use the New-MgServicePrincipalPasswordSingleSignOnCredentials Cmdlet.
+This example shows how to use the New-MgBetaServicePrincipalPasswordSingleSignOnCredentials Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS